This webpage is written and maintained by Dr Christopher Wiley

 - giving a public talk at Frimhurst, Frimley Green (Ethel Smyth’s childhood home) as part of an event hosted by Surrey Heath Museum in 2016.

-Since she lived within 10 miles of the University of Surrey, I am in high demand as a speaker on Ethel Smyth for local history societies and other organisations, including The Guildford Institute and (forthcoming) Woking History Society.
+Since she lived within 10 miles of the University of Surrey, I am often invited as a speaker on Ethel Smyth for local history societies and other organisations, including The Guildford Institute and (forthcoming) Woking History Society.

-I am also Publicity Officer for Retrospect Opera, who recently released the first complete modern recording of Smyth’s opera The Boatswain’s Mate, and whose current plans include a recording of another of her operas, Fête Galante.
+I am also Publicity Officer for Retrospect Opera, who recently released the first complete modern recording of Smyth’s opera The Boatswain’s Mate, and whose current plans include the re-release of the 1994 recording of The Wreckers as well as a recording of another of her operas, Fête Galante, in 2018.

 To contact me about Ethel Smyth: email@example.com